thatvirtualboy/thatvirtualboy.github.io/virtualbackgroundsapp.markdown

 ![](/assets/apps/VirtualBackgrounds/icon.png){:height="300px" width="300px"}<br><br>

+> Virtual Backgrounds you'll actually want to use
+> Virtual meetings are becoming a new standard in the professional landscape and current way of life.
+Make your virtual presence *pop* with these **hand-picked** backgrounds.
+> "Virtual Backgrounds" images are hand-picked by a real person - not scraped, not bulk collected - so you know you're getting the highest quality options.

 ## Privacy Policy

 thatvirtualboy built the Virtual Backgrounds app as a limited-time Free app.
 This SERVICE is provided by thatvirtualboy at no cost and is intended for use as is.